U. S. news and world report selected florida southern college as having the best undergraduate teaching in the regional universities category for 2022

 FSC Criminology majors present their research at the Southwestern Social Science Association’s (SSSA) annual meeting.
 The SSSA is the longest-running social science conference in the United States.

-My goal is to illuminate a path that my students will follow during the course of their college career and when they enter the workforce.
-Along this path I hope my students will encounter and collect the following attributes: knowledge, enthusiasm, and critical thought.
-The college experience should offer students the opportunity to become open to new ideas, experiences, and beliefs regarding their chosen field of study.
+I find few things more rewarding than being afforded the opportunity to generate thoughts in my students about complex issues and share my knowledge and experiences with those eager to learn.
+My goal is to illuminate a path that my students will be able to follow during their college career, and afterwards, when they enter the workforce.
+Along this path I hope my students will encounter and collect the following attributes: knowledge, enthusiasm, guidance, and critical thought.

 Program Details